How our Startup produced 10 blogs in just 3 hours and why you should do too?

 - Grammatical errors & keyword stuffing can be ignored.
 The first can be corrected by our content guys and the second – we don’t believe in it

-- Every one for next 3 hours will write, except we were always active on support chats if we were pinged
+- Everyone for the next 3 hours will write unless we were pinged on support chats

-We have one senior content specialist who is amazing at editing an average content to a great blog, also it is possible to curate 10 raw blogs but not writing 10 new blogs.
+We have one senior content specialist who is amazing at editing average content into a great blog, making it possible to curate 10 raw blogs without writing 10 new blogs.

 Exploring oneself through blogging, and having fun along the way

-Blog Jamming was successful & team was surprised at their own talent, few of them have written their first blog and were excited, few of them wrote extremely well and gave a fresh perspective to the topic.
-This became a journey to explore oneself.
+Blog Jamming was successful & team was surprised at their own talent; some were writing their first blog and were excited, some wrote extremely well and gave a fresh perspective to the topic.
+Blogging became a journey to explore oneself.

 We cherished the fun moments too.
-Who finished first, who wrote maximum words, disturbing others when you can’t think of writing any further, coining our own words and then realising no one has ever hear them lol!
-Yeah we enjoyed it a lot.
+Who finished first, who wrote the maximum words, disturbing others when you can’t think of writing any further, coining our own words and then realizing no one has ever hear them, lol!
+We enjoyed it a lot.

 You must try Blog Jamming too

 I think something like this is worth an experiment at every organization.
-Blog jamming gets teams closer, lets you see a whole new side of people around you and also gives you a chance to explore the blogger, thinker or story teller in you too.
-Try blog jamming and mark my words, you won’t be disappointed 🙂 Good luck with that!
+Blog jamming gets the teams closer, lets you see a whole new side of people around you and also gives you a chance to explore the blogger, thinker or story teller in you too.
+Try blog jamming and mark my words, you won’t be disappointed 🙂 Good luck!